In Our Own Time (song): Background

 In an interview with NPR, Buckingham identified "In Our Own Time" as a song that he "loved a great deal".
-He mentioned to NPR and Spinner that the lyrics related to the relationship with his wife and his desire to approach the relationship with patience and trust.
+He mentioned to NPR and Spinner that the lyrics were about his wife and his desire to approach their relationship with patience and trust.

 I guess that song is about coming to terms with the fact that there are things that are always not going to be comfortable, things that you're not always going to understand in your life or in your relationship, and that to some degree, you've got to inject a constant dose of faith into the fact that things will evolve in their own way, in their own time, without you exerting a huge amount of control over the situation.
 There is only so much you can control or understand in any given situation, and you've got to somehow find the balance between being proactive in your involvement in anything and also being a bit passive about letting it have its own life as well.